leonardoalva98/Personal-Portfolio/Projects/BMW models and resale value/Semester Project.html.md

 - The X4, a mid-size SUV, shows the slowest depreciation overall, with a slope of -0.0157, showing it holds value very well relative to its mileage.

 This suggests that the X4 offers the best balance between size, design, and resale value.
-In fact, in my opinion, the X4 not only provides good financial value but also features one of the best-looking designs between all BMW SUVs.
+In fact, in my opinion, the X4 not only provides good financial value but also features one of the best \looking designs between all BMW SUVs.
 It's a perfectly sized option, especially when compared to its larger version, the X6, which shares a similar coupe-style design but performs significantly worse in terms of depreciation.